-Personalisation of advertising, letters and messages is an increasingly common practice in the area of commercial activity.
-It came to being as a response to the increasing expectations of the customers.
-According to a report published by Royal Mail, as many as thirty-six percent of customers are interested in personalized products and services, and forty percent of the population between the ages of 16 and 25 stated that they would be more likely to buy a product if its advertisement happened to contain personalized welcome message.
+Personalization of advertising, letters or messages is a growing phenomenon in the field of commercial activities.
+This is related to the increasing expectations of customers.
+According to a report published by Royal Mail, up to thirty-six per cent of customers are interested in personalised products and services, and between the ages of 16 and 25, forty per cent of those surveyed said they were more likely to purchase a product when it was advertised in a personalised greeting print.